What are the advantages and disadvantages of hire purchase?

 As it’s a secured loan, hire purchase agreements are available to buyers with poor credit ratings.
 However, if you happen to have a poor credit rating or even no credit (for instance, if you haven’t borrowed in the past), you may not be eligible for the lower interest rate deals.

-If you’re looking for a short-term agreement, rather than one spread out over a number of years, choosing hire purchase can work out to be an expensive route.
+If you’re looking for a short-term agreement rather than one spread out over several years, choosing a hire purchase can turn out to be an expensive route.

 |Simple to apply||Higher total cost|

 |Fixed interest rates||Car can be repossessed if you don’t make payments|

 |Spread the cost over a number of years||Contract terms can be quite long|